 Criteria for determining if other entities are potential component units that should be reported within the District's basic financial statements are identified and described in the Governmental Accounting Standards Board's (GASB) Statement No. 61.
-The GASB issued Statement No. 61, The Financial Reporting Entity: Omnibus, an amendment of GASB Statements No. 14 and No. 34.
-(GASB 61) effective for reporting periods after June 15, 2012.
-As permitted, the District early implemented this statement in the 2011-12 fiscal year.
-The statement establishes new criteria for reporting component units.
 The rationale for including charter schools in the District's financial statements is pursuant to Article VII, Section 9 of the Florida Constitution and Section 1002.33(9)(I), Florida Statutes (F.S.), which provides that charter schools do not have the constitutional authority to levy taxes, making charter schools fiscally dependent on school districts.
-Also pursuant to Section 1002.33(17), F.S., students enrolled in a charter school shall be funded the same as students enrolled in other public schools in the school district.
-Accordingly, charter schools' full-time equivalent (FTE) student enrollment is the basis for school districts to provide funding to charter schools.
-Funding is provided to the charter schools by the District.
-Furthermore, Article IX, Section 4(b) of the Florida Constitution states that, "The school board shall operate, control and supervise all free public schools within the school district and determine the rate of school district taxes within the limits prescribed herein."
-Because charter schools are fiscally dependent and create a financial burden on school districts, charter schools are considered component units of school districts.
-The implementation of GASB Statement No. 61 did not result in any changes in composition of component units.
+Because it may be misleading to exclude charter schools, GASB 61 provides the option to consider charter schools as component units of school districts.